-- Food and drinks are to be purchased only during recess and after school.
+- Food and drinks are to be purchased only before school, during recess and after school.

-- Queue up quietly and in an orderly manner for your food and drinks.
+- Students are to queue up quietly in a single file and in an orderly manner for their food and drinks.

-- Return all used cutlery/cups to the respective receptacles provided by the stallholders and throw rubbish into the bins.
+- After eating/drinking, all canteen cutlery/cups are to be returned to the respective receptacles provided by the stallholders.

 - Students returning to school must be in approved school attire, i.e. home clothes are not allowed.